 Aside from being asked to co-write Sione with James Griffin, Kightley appeared on-screen as the bumbling but sensible Albert.
 "Oscar didn't want to be anyone, and had to be kind of slapped around a bit before he fell into Albert," says Griffin.
 "He was always destined to be Albert in my mind."
 According to Kightley, the character's naiveté means that he needs everything explained to him "in triplicate, with memos ... including which girl likes him, and which girl he likes ... if I knew I would be playing him I would have made Albert much cooler.
 I would definitely have given him better clothes."
 Sione's 2 - Unfinished Business became a rare Kiwi sequel when it was released in January 2012.

-Kightley followed it by starring in gritty 2013 police drama Harry, which he co-wrote with director Chris Dudman and veteran detective Neil Grimstone.
+Kightley followed it by starring in gritty 2013 police drama Harry, which he co-wrote with director Chris Dudman and real life detective Neil Grimstone.
 Kightley plays a troubled Samoan-Kiwi detective dealing with a meth-fuelled crimewave, while raising a teenage daughter.
 To those questioning why he'd taken on such a serious role, Kightley maintained that he "got work in comedy because that was the work I was offered, but I'm quite a serious person generally".
-Calling the show great, gritty and grimy, Paul Casserly praised its lead actor in The NZ Herald: "Kightley is believable ...
+Calling the show great, gritty and grimy, The NZ Herald's Paul Casserly praised its lead actor.
+"Kightley is believable ...
 You buy him."

 After co-directing a video ('Just Roll') for hip-hop musician PNC in 2006, Kightley went on to helm video 'Walk Right Up', for rising talent Ladi6.
 In 2013 he wrote and directed short film Tom's Diary, which follows a Bob Marley-mad Samoan teenager in 80s-era West Auckland.
 It was nominated for four Moa awards, including Best Film, Script and Actor (for Mac Kaisuva).
 A movie version is in development.
-Kightley directed episodes of Madeleine Sami comedy Super City, and worked with Taika Waititi on the pilot for a possible American version. in 2019 it was announced that he would direct feature-length documentary Dawn Raid, about the Otara-born, Polynesian music label of the same name.
+Kightley directed the second season of Madeleine Sami comedy Super City.
+In 2019 it was announced that he would direct feature-length documentary Dawn Raid, about the Otara-born, Polynesian music label of the same name.

 In 2016 movie hit Hunt for the Wilderpeople, he won laughs as a bumbling policeman.
 He was part of the voice cast of Aroha Bridge in its second season, before joining the cast of 2020 Taika Waititi movie Next Goal Wins.

-A 2006 Arts Foundation Laureate Award winner and Qantas award-winning journalist, Kightley was made a member of the New Zealand Order of Merit in 2009 for services to theatre and television, and a Senior Pacific Artist at the 2016 Arts Pasifika Awards.
+A 2006 Arts Foundation Laureate Award winner and Qantas Award-winning journalist, Kightley was made a member of the NZ Order of Merit in 2009 for services to theatre and television, and a Senior Pacific Artist at the 2016 Arts Pasifika Awards.
+In early 2020 he began a three month Fullbright-Creative New Zealand Pacific Writer's Residency in Hawai'i.

 Paul Casserly, 'Harry is gritty, grimy and great' (Review of Harry) (Broken link) - The NZ Herald, 9 May 2013